AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/import-pdfform-api.md

 ### Input Document

-A PDF document basically an acroform to which the data needs to be imported from a json file that contains the form data.
+A PDF document basically an acroform to which we import a form data provided as a JSON into PDF, and generate the resulting PDF document.

 ## REST API